sinfin/auctify/README.md

 - `bidder` - registered person/user allowed to bid in specific `auction`
 - `buyer` - person/company which buys `:item` in specific `sale` ( eg. winner of auction)
 - `bid` - one bid of one `bidder` in `auction`
-- `auction_pack` - pack of auctions, mostly time framed, Can have physical location or be online. (v češtině "Aukce")
+- `sales_pack` - pack of sales/auctions, mostly time framed, Can have physical location or be online. (v češtině "Aukce")
 - `auctioneer` - (needed?) company organizing `auction`

 ## Relations